 – The Book of Mencius

-Wirklich ist jedes Kind gewissermaaßen ein Genie, und jedes Genie gewissermaaßen ein Kind.
-[Really every child is to a certain extent a genius, and every genius to a certain extent a child.]
+Really each child is to a certain extent a genius, and every genius to a certain extent a child.

 – Arthur Schopenhauer, Die Welt als Wille und Vorstellung

-In his Konfuzius – Gespräche (1919), Richard Wilhelm translated shengren on two occasions as “Genie”; and, again, in the 1974 edition.
-An unusual translation, that looked more like a compliment than a true synonym.
-In European culture, genius is not necessary a person, but a spiritual guardian, or, as Immanuel Kant once said, a “GENIUS can also be explicated as the ability to [exhibit] aesthetic ideas”.
+In his Konfuzius – Gespräche (1919), Richard Wilhelm translated shengren on two occasions as ‘Genie;’ and, again, in the 1974 edition.
+An unusual translation, that comes across more like a compliment than a true shengren synonym.
+In European culture, genius is not a person, but a spiritual guardian, or, as Immanuel Kant taught: a ‘GENIUS can also be explicated as the ability to [exhibit] aesthetic ideas.’
 In particular, a genius has taste (or is guided by it, either way), and to have taste is linguistically linked to Latin sapere (to taste, to have taste, to be wise).
 Semantically, then, genius is somehow related to sapientia and thus sagacity.
-An interesting association, but is Wilhelm’s “Genie” a good (albeit a one-time) translation or title for a shengren?
+Interesting association, but is Wilhelm’s ‘Genie’ a valid (albeit a one-time) translation or title for a shengren?

-Usually, Wilhelm, a Protestant missionary, turned the shengren into Heilige (saints, holy men) and – as expected – made heavy use of biblical vocabulary elsewhere in his texts about cultural China.
-On other occasions, he talked about “von Gottes Gnade” (by the grace of God) und “göttlich” (divine, god-like).
-To render the shengren as “Genie” however seemed more like the advancement into sociology, because, technically, the concept of genius in the Western hemisphere had always been revolved around Anschauung (perception), in this case: how someone sees the world.
+As noted, Wilhelm, a Protestant missionary, turned the shengren into Heilige (saints, holy men) and, as expected, made heavy use of biblical vocabulary elsewhere in his many texts.
+On other occasions, he talked about ‘von Gottes Gnade’ (by the grace of God) and ‘göttlich’ (divine, god-like).
+To render the shengren as ‘Genie’ however seemed more like Wilhelm’s advancement into sociology, better yet: into psychology, which is unsurprising since he famously befriended the psychologists Karl Jaspers, Siegmund Freud, and Hermann von Keyserling.
+Technically, the concept of genius in the Western hemisphere had always been revolving around Anschauung (perception), in this case: how someone perceived the world.

-Actually all truth and all wisdom ultimately lie in perception; but unfortunately perception cannot be either retained or communicated.
-At the most, the objective conditions for this can be presented to others purified and elucidated through the plastic and pictorial arts, and much more indirectly through poetry; but it rests just as much on subjective conditions that are not at everyone’s disposal, and not at anyone’s at all times; in fact, such conditions in the higher degrees of perfection are the advantage and privilege of only the few. […] Therefore, as a rule, the man of the world cannot impart his accumulated truth and wisdom, but only practice it.
+Actually all truth and all wisdom ultimately lie in perception; but unfortunately perception cannot be retained or communicated.
+At best, the objective conditions for this can be presented to others purified and elucidated through the plastic and pictorial arts and, much more indirectly, through poetry; but it rests just as much on subjective conditions that are not at everyone’s disposal, and not at anyone’s at all times; in fact, such conditions in the higher degrees of perfection are the advantages and privilege of the few. […] Therefore, as a rule, the man of the world cannot impart his accumulated truth and wisdom, but only practice it.
 He rightly comprehends everything that occurs, and decides what is conformable thereto.
-That books do not take the place of experience, and that learning is no substitute for genius, are two kindred phenomena; […].
+Books do not take the place of experience, and learning is no substitute for genius […].

-This perception of the genius who saw a different world than all the others was not explicitly discussed in the Confucian canon, although it could always be induced, of course as in the above Mencius quote.
-In Confucianism, intuitive wisdom was a deeper understanding of the hidden mechanics of the world through the process of self-cultivation and guidance by rituals and moral conduct.
-In Chinese, genius was 天才tiancai, a person of extraordinary ability.
-In Latin, the word genius derived from gen, meaning to be born or to beget: “Genius functions as an attendant to one’s actions”.
-That would pose the question if the sages were born that way, or if sagehood made them that way.
+This perception of genius who saw a different world than the rest of his comrades was not explicitly discussed in the Confucian canon, although it could always be induced, of course, as seen from the Mencius quotation.
+In Confucianism, intuitive wisdom was a deeper understanding of the hidden mechanics of the world through discipline, reading the classics, and guidance by rituals and moral conduct.
+In modern Chinese, genius was 天才tiancai, a person of extraordinary ability [it means descendant from Heaven].
+In Latin, the word genius derived from gen, meaning to be born or to beget: ‘Genius functions as an attendant to one’s actions.’
+That would pose the question whether the sages were born that way or sagehood made them that way.
 Confucius surely was attended by genius.
 But, really, he was a shengren.

 Wilhelm, 1919, pp. 88, 114